tomasherceg/dotvvm-docs/Pages/basics-comments.md

 ## Comments

-You can left client-side or server-side comments in your `.dothtml` files
+You can have client-side or server-side comments in your `.dothtml` files

  Client-side comment - will appear in generated html files